-TJC Global can provide Dutch conference interpreters with expertise in the sector you are working in.
+TJC Global provide Dutch conference interpreter services with expertise in the sector you are working in.
 TJC’s Dutch conference Interpreters can deliver excellent conference interpreting services for a wide variety of industries, including manufacturing, legal, medical, technical, industrial, engineering, environmental and renewable energy sectors.

-Our professional Dutch simultaneous interpreters have a very strong command of the intricacies in both the source and target language.
+Our professional Dutch conference interpreters have a very strong command of the intricacies in both the source and target language.
 Adapting to the speech pattern of the speaker quickly, they convey all information faithfully with an awareness of cultural and linguistic idiom as well as an in-depth knowledge of the terminology relating to the subject in question.
 In addition to this, our interpreters are experienced enough to be tactful when misunderstandings or tension arise and will continue interpreting in a professional manner.